 "In New England, Comcast wants 25 percent more," Derek Chang, DirecTV's executive vice president of content strategies, is quoted as saying in the article.

-Comcast SportsNet and Time Warner have been in negotiations since the most recent contract expired at the end
+Comcast SportsNet and Time Warner have been in negotiations since the most recent contract expired at the end of 2008.

 For their part, Time Warner blames the cost increases on the increased rights fees programming sources have to pay teams and leagues for programming.